waltherg/backup.waltherg.github.io/_posts/2014-01-19-PLoS_Biology_Parse_Citations.md

 - [(17, 42)]

-(Read the above output as [(reference number article, number of times this reference is cited)])
+(Read the above output as [(reference number in article, number of times this reference is cited)])

 Going through the above articles by hand, it is interesting to see that most of